 This year, I will treat my business with respect.

 You commit to doing certain things and adopting behaviours because in the long run, they may make your business better—and they all fall under the umbrella of respect for your business.
 And right now, there are three areas of your business craving the respect they deserve.

 Are you treating your business bank account as your personal piggy bank?
 How best do you manage the products you sell?
 Are you faced with product losses from bad sales, and mismanagement of business funds?

 Knowing where your money goes and where it’s coming from—that’s a key foundation for most successful businesses.
 Without that knowledge, that spiffy website you built, that cool coffee shop you created and that bad-to-the-bone blog you wrote may disappoint.

 Your Brand Act

 Have you sat down recently with your team and asked them who they think your audience is?
-Do you have clearly defined market for our product/service.
-Does your service delivery clearly state how you alleviate your customers’ problem?
+Do you have a clearly defined market for our product/service?
+Does your service delivery clearly state how you alleviate your customers’ problems?

 If your brand is looking a bit more confused than you’d like, consider putting this act at the top of your list for the New Year.
 Here’s the benefit: When you know who you are, why you’re different and why people should care, it’s a lot easier for people to connect what you have with what they need.
 And that is where customer magic happens.